 This Chypre parfum – I do not know any details on how old Surrender to Chance’s inventory is, or whether it smells just like the version preserved in the Osmotheque – was described by Musette as “pristine,” and I think she’s pretty close.
 There’s none of that decayed-perfume vibe to it at all, nothing in the least in it to suggest that the scent has gone bad.

-There is much less bergamot in the opening than I’d expected, however, and I suppose that the citrus has faded to some degree; this is the only facet in which Chypre can be assumed to have suffered any age-related degeneration.
+There is much less bergamot in the opening than I’d expected, however, and I suppose that the citrus has faded to some degree; this is the only facet in which my sample of Chypre can be assumed to have suffered any age-related degeneration.
 Citruses and aldehydes are among the lightest scent molecules, and do tend to either fade or decay relatively quickly.
 (Decayed aldehydes, smelling like nail polish or hairspray, are probably responsible for most of the “nasty old perfume” vibe you might have smelled in vintage bottles.)
 Even so, this Chypre sample retains some of its bitter-aromatic citrus quality.

 The classic chypre character is obvious from the beginning: citrus-labdanum-oakmoss, all bitter and resinous and lively.
 Sure, this is an old style of perfumery, but it isn’t static or nostalgic.
 Rather, it smells fresh and alert, as if it might walk up and slap you for not paying enough attention.
 It doesn’t actually slap, but you wonder if it might.
 It demands respect.